robertlestak/procx/README.md

 ### Local

 The local driver is a simple wrapper around the process to execute, primarily for local testing.
-It does not communicate with any queue, and expects the job payload to be manually defined by the operator.
+It does not communicate with any queue, and expects the job payload to be manually defined by the operator as a `QJOB_PAYLOAD` environment variable.

 ## Orchestration